Airbus says has not found suppliers affected by Kobe scandal

 “So far we have not identified any suppliers that procure materials from Kobe Steel for parts fitted on our aircraft,” he said by email.

 In July last year, however, Kobe Steel said it had begun mass production of titanium forged parts for A350 landing gear.
-The parts would be supplied to France’s Safran (SAF.PA), which manufactures the gear for Airbus’s newest long-haul jet.
+The parts would be supplied to France’s Safran, which manufactures the gear for Airbus’s newest long-haul jet.

 Safran had no immediate comment.